mat-mal/Search/README.md

-Simple program to search files in Winows 10 (mayby 11).
+Simple program to search files in Winows OS.

 WARNING!!!